 The statement of account is audited by the external auditor.
-The external auditor for the police and crime commissioner and the chief constable for both Devon and Cornwall and Dorset is KPMG who were appointed through a tender framework and in consultation with Public Sector Auditor Appointments Ltd (PSAA).
+The external auditor for the police and crime commissioner and the chief constable for both Devon and Cornwall and Dorset is Grant Thornton UK LLP who were appointed through a tender framework and in consultation with Public Sector Auditor Appointments Ltd (PSAA).

 Audit opinion On completion of the audit of the financial statements, the external auditor must give his/her opinion on the financial statements, including: